blinjrm/detection-datasets/docs/index.md

 # Welcome to Detection datasets

-This site contains the project documentation for the `detection_datasets` project that makes it easy load and transform datasets for object detection.
+This site contains the documentation for the `detection_datasets` library, which aims to make it easy to load and transform datasets for object detection.

 ## Table Of Contents

-The documentation consists of three separate parts:
+The documentation consists of:

 1. [Getting started](getting_started.md)
 2. [Tutorials](tutorials.md)